Ministries in Mental Illness

 Today, because of the achievements of the scientific and medical communities, we know more about the causes and treatment of the many disorders considered “mental illnesses.”
 More important, we know that the gift of healing is one of the spiritual gifts received from God.
 The call of those baptized in Christ includes a mandate to exercise the gift of healing by the church as evidence of God’s love, a precursor to the reign of God, and a sign of the presence of God’s Holy Spirit through the community of the church.

-We therefore commit ourselves to the following: 1) learn more about the causes of mental illnesses; 2) advocate for compassion and generosity in the treatment of mental illnesses; and 3) prayerfully lead our congregations to be in ministry, demonstrating that our church, as the body of Christ, can work to provide the means of grace that leads to wholeness and healing for all.
+We therefore commit ourselves to learning more about the causes of mental illnesses; advocating for compassion and generosity in the treatment of mental illnesses; and prayerfully leading our congregations to be in ministry, demonstrating that our church, as the body of Christ, can work to provide the means of grace that leads to wholeness and healing for all.

 Precisely because mental illness affects how we think, feel or act, it has an impact on our ability to function in community with others.

-Therefore, unlike physical illnesses, mental illness challenges our commitment to community.
+Therefore, mental illness challenge our commitment to community.
 We experience this challenge in several key ways:

 We believe all persons with a mental illness diagnosis should have access to the same basic freedoms and human rights as other persons in a free society.
 A fine line of distinction exists between criminal violation of the law and behavior that is criminalized because law enforcement agencies have had no other recourse for handling persons whose actions resulted from mental illness symptoms that affect thinking, perceptions and behavior.
 We oppose the use of jails and prisons for incarceration of persons who have serious, persistent mental illnesses for whom treatment in a secure hospital setting is far more appropriate.
 Moreover, many incarcerated persons with mental illness need psychiatric medications.
 Citing economic reasons as the cause for failure to provide medications to a person who needs them is unacceptable, as is imposing medication compliance as a condition of release or access to treatment and other services.